Etah district: History

 The city lies in the cultural region of Braj and was a part of the Surasena Mahajanapada during the Vedic Age.
-It was subsequently ruled by the bigger kingdoms like the Mauryas, Guptas, Scythians, Kushans, Indo-greeks before falling into the hands of local Rajputs and Aheers rulers.
+It was subsequently ruled by the bigger kingdoms like the Mauryas, Guptas, Scythians, Kushans, Indo-greeks before falling into the hands of local Rajputs and Ahir rulers.

 It is the midpoint on the Kanpur-Delhi Highway.
 Historically, it is also known for being a centre of the Revolt of 1857.
-In ancient times, Etah was called “Aintha” which means ‘to respond aggressively’ because of the people of the Ahir (yadav) community, who are very aggressive.
+In ancient times, Etah was called “Aintha” which means ‘to respond aggressively’.
 It was when the king of Awagarh went hunting in the forest along with his 2 dogs.
 The dogs saw a fox and started barking and chasing it.
 The fox kept on running away trying to protect itself from the king's dogs but when it reached Etah, the fox responded very aggressively to the king's dogs.
 The King was surprised by the behavioural change in the fox.
 So, he thought that this place must have something which made the fleeing fox change attitude.
 Therefore, the place was called Aintha, which later was mispronounced as Etah.